matthewgranstrom/ndt-sweepstakes-rankings/README.md

 To run, `python NDT-sweepstakes-2023-draft-3.py --year <year> --season <season>`.
 The script will take around five minutes to run, the primary culprit is the microsoft word libraries.

+For ADA points, `python ADA-sweepstakes-2023-draft-1.py --year 2023`.
+The ADA script takes the optional `-d` flag for debug output, but no others; the only output it provides is a members-only `ADA_members_only_output2023.csv` and an unfiltered `ADA_sweepstakes_output_2023.csv`.

 The script supports the following optional arguments: `--debug` or `-d` for additional debug information, `--validate` or `-v` for validation information to help identify any schools that may have changed names, and `--no_report` or `-n` to disable both processing of new/moving schools and generation of the Word tables.

-To load tournaments, modify `tournaments_<year>.csv`, which contains a tournament name and the number of rounds in varsity, junior varsity, novice, and round-round-robin competition.
-For tournaments without a particular division, enter `0`.
+To load tournaments, modify `tournaments_<year>.csv`, which contains the following columns:

+1. Tournament name
+2. Number of prelim rounds in Varsity
+3. Number of prelim rounds in Junior Varsity
+4. Number of prelim rounds in Novice
+5. Number of Round-Robin prelims
+6. Season
+7. ADA sanction (1/0 for yes/no)

 When processing a tournament, this script looks in the `tournament_results/<year>` directory for a folder matching the name of the tournament.
 For each division, there should be a `<name>-<division>-prelims.csv`, downloaded straight from tabroom.com's 'prelim records' page for the tournament, and any number of `<name>-<division>-elim-<x>.csv` files, each containing the results of one elimination round, again as downloaded from tabroom.com.
+For ADA points, the ADA script requires a `name-division-speakers.csv`, unfortunately tabroom.com does not allow you to download straight from that page.
+The recommended solution is to copy and paste the table tabroom.com generates.

 In the root directory, the script expects the following information about schools: